Syedbasid/Sales-and-Profit-Performance-Tableau-Dashboard/README.md

 # Sales and Profit Performance Dashboard 📊

 ## Project Overview
 This project focuses on analyzing sales and profit data using Tableau.
-The objective is to explore trends, evaluate profitability, and create an interactive dashboard that helps stakeholders make data-driven decisions.
+The objective is to explore trends, evaluate profitability, and create an interactive dashboard that helps stakeholders make data driven decisions.

 ## Dataset
-- Sales dataset containing customer, order, and product-level information
+- Sales dataset containing customer, order, and product level information
 - Includes fields such as Order Date, Region, Sales, Profit, Category, and Customer Segment

 ## Tools Used